6pac/SlickGrid/README.md

 _For a basic TypeScript example, take a look at the v5.0 Annoucement & Migration guide shown below and also the [TypeScript Example Wiki](https://github.com/6pac/SlickGrid/wiki/TypeScript-Examples)._

-Here's one of the available examples from Stackblitz just above [Realtime Trading](https://6pac.github.io/SlickGrid/examples/example-trading-esm.html)
+Below is one of the available examples from Stackblitz which is mentioned just above

 ![Realtime Trading Demo](https://github.com/user-attachments/assets/db5303f9-bddf-4418-9906-fa0b11d237bd)